Allegro-Sandefjord/acf-icon-picker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Search and select icons on from Google Material Icosn or Font Awesome without leaving the page.
+Search and select icons on from Google Material icons or Font Awesome without leaving the page.

 == Description ==
-Search and select icons on from Google Material Icosn or Font Awesome without leaving the page.
+Search and select icons on from Google Material icons or Font Awesome without leaving the page.

 = Field Types =
 This ACF field type is compatible with: